daos-stack/daos/doc/admin/architecture.md

 Inside a DAOS server, the storage is statically partitioned across multiple targets to optimize concurrency.
-To avoid contention, each target has its private storage, own pool of service threads and dedicated network context that can be directly addressed over the fabric independently of the other targets hosted on the same storage node.
+To avoid contention, each target has its private storage, own pool of service threads, and dedicated network context that can be directly addressed over the fabric independently of the other targets hosted on the same storage node.
 A target is typically associated with a single-ported SCM module and NVMe